 Yes, but stick to under 10 people as the area around the spring head is not large enough to accommodate much more.

 Eloping in Kelly Park Rock Springs would be the perfect Florida elopement for couple seeking some adventure!
-As a Florida elopement photographer serving Kelly Park Rock Springs, I’ll focus on understanding your elopement vision; finding activities, and adventures that align with your vision; helping you plan and curate a day that’s 100% percent you; and helping you figure out the logistics of your elopement!
+As an elopement photographer serving Kelly Park Rock Springs, I’ll focus on understanding your elopement vision; finding activities, and adventures that align with your vision; helping you plan and curate a day aligns with who you are as a couple; and helping you figure out the logistics of your elopement!
 These moments are once in a lifetime, and having a local expert on your side to bring your elopement vision to life is SO worth it.